naoms/facial_keypoints/README.md

 ## Project Presentation

+The purpose of this project is to leverage construction works camera images to identify best performing concreting sites for our client.
+First, Machine Learning models are trained to identify objects of interest : cementing area, workers, pumps...
+Then, we define an algorithm to identify whether a pump is active and how engaged workers are with the concreting zone, to ultimately derive useful and useable monitoring information for our client's operation teams.

 This project is seperated into 2 main phases :
     **-  MODEL 1 - Detection model**
         This model 1, detects various objects on construction site images